joriszwart.nl

 var data = outputStream.ToArray();

-Other than that, only a few modifications are needed to the headers:
+Other than that, only a few modifications are needed when writing the headers:

 Source code